Poor posture can be the first sign of weak muscles in our body and the precursor to muscle aches and pain.

 * Adequate strength and endurance in the muscles that hold us up

 * Workstations that encourage good posture

-Here at Willoughby Chiropractic Centre I try to address all aspects of poor posture, but don't worry you don't need to be perfect!
+Here at Willoughby Chiropractic Centre we assess you presentation and make a plan specific to you.
 We often just need our posture to be a little better than it is to allow muscle aches and pains to resolve.
 We can address any restricted joints with specific gentle manipulation, advise you on how to improve workstations to suit your body, and show you exercises that only take a couple of minutes per day to improve how you hold your body.